octo-technology/OpenTezos/docs/michelson/instructions.md

 The euclidean division computes the quotient and the remainder between two numbers.

-If the divisor is equal to zero, then it returns an optional type with the assigned value _None_.
-Otherwise, it applies the Euclidean division and returns an optional type containing the resulting  value (Pair quotient remainder).
+If the divisor is equal to zero, it returns an optional type with the assigned value _None_.
+Otherwise, it applies the Euclidean division and returns an optional type containing the result (quotient and remainder).

 Michelson grammar defines `EDIV` as: